Skip to main content

 Polyjacking is ideal for decorative surfaces, like stamped concrete, due to the smaller, less noticeable drill holes.

-It’s also better suited for smaller areas or locations that need fewer or smaller voids filled, due to the higher material costs.
+Foam leveling is also better suited for smaller areas or locations that need fewer or smaller voids filled, due to the higher material costs.

 When to Choose Stone Slurry Grout Leveling